 Your doctor and/or nurse will probably:

 1. Check your child's weight and height, calculate body mass index (BMI), and plot the measurements on growth charts.

 2. Administer a screening (test) that helps with the early identification of developmental delays.

 3. Ask questions, address concerns, and offer guidance about how your child is:

 Eating.
 Don't be surprised if your toddler skips meals occasionally or loves something one day and won't touch it the next.
 Schedule three meals and two or three nutritious snacks a day.
 You're in charge of the menu, but let your child be in charge of how much of it he or she eats.

 Peeing and pooping.
 Most children are ready to begin potty training between 2 and 3 years.
 You may have noticed signs your child is ready to start potty training, including:

 Developing.
 By 30 months, it's common for many children to:

-4. Perform a physical exam with your child undressed.
+4. Perform a physical exam with your child undressed while you are present.
 This will include an eye exam, listening to the heart and lungs, and paying attention to your toddler's coordination, use of language, and social skills.